 Fabric isn’t what you throw into the dryer along with your clothes.
 That’s fabric softener!

-This Fabric was founded in 2015 by Adam Erlebacher and Steven Surgnier, who were high-ranking employees at Simple.
-We ranked Simple as one of the best online banks.
-Its initial goal was to create a better front-end experience for banking.
-The bank accounts on its platform are actually held elsewhere.
+This Fabric was founded in 2015 by Adam Erlebacher and Steven Surgnier, who were high-ranking employees at the now-defunct online bank Simple.
+The bank accounts on Simple’s platform were actually held elsewhere.

 Money expert Clark Howard says you should filter companies by their A.M.
 Best ratings when shopping for insurance.
 He recommends buying only from companies with A++ ratings, but he says A+ is OK on policy terms of 20 years or less.